dunconio/dwm-dunc/README.md

         status-colour-13             - status zone section colour 13
         status-colour-14             - status zone section colour 14
         status-colour-15             - status zone section colour 15
+        status-decolourize-inactive  - true to decolourize the status text when monitor is inactive
         system-tray                  - true to enable system tray handling system-tray-align            - align the system tray to side of the status area: